 Bias Incident Reporting Process

-Further, as part of this effort, an anonymous and confidential bias incident reporting system is now available for members and alumnae to use as needed and desired.
-The reporting system is available through a vendor partner, Ethical Advocate, a company specializing in enhancing the ethical and financial well-being of society and commerce.
-For more information about the Bias Incident Reporting Process, please refer to the Bias Incident Reporting Process FAQ document.
+As part of this effort, a bias incident reporting form, which has been made available for members to use as needed and desired.
+This form can be completed anonymously by members or alumnae For more information about the Bias Incident Reporting Process, please refer to the Bias Incident Reporting Process FAQ document.

 Social Justice Institute (SJI) is Alpha Chi Omega's social justice-focused initiative encouraging greater awareness of social issues and a personal commitment to sustainable social justice efforts.
 Through a multi-session virtual experience, members will gain an affinity for initiating change and will work to create environments that promote diversity and inclusion within their communities and Alpha Chi Omega.

 MyJourney, Alpha Chi Omega’s member education program, connects our core values of wisdom, devotion and achievement to the life experiences collegiate members face during their college career and beyond.
 This peer-facilitated program includes a diversity and inclusion learning path with sessions such as “Advocates Make a World of Difference,” “Being an Inclusive Sister,” “Being My Sister’s Ally,” “Embracing Diversity in Alpha Chi Omega,” and “Why Define, Refine: Learning to Unlabel.”